Virtual-Binding-Based "Error Propagation Operator" 🤯

 ]

-Though I will make the not-insignificant-point that you can beat this by wrapping your generator up to use meta/unmeta.
+Though I will make the not-insignificant-point that you can beat this by wrapping your generator up to use lift/unlift.

-Basically wrap GENERATOR such that your version's YIELD does a meta-yield, and that the generator itself is adapted to unmeta the result.
+Basically wrap GENERATOR such that your version's YIELD does a lifted-yield, and that the generator itself is adapted to unlift the result.

-You will have successfully built a generator which can conflate raised errors with the no more to generate error.
+You will have successfully built a generator which can conflate ERROR! antiforms with the "no more to generate" error.

 (If it turns out people actually find they want to do this commonly, it could just be a refinement.
 GENERATOR:CONFLATE or something.)